Himokagami/DCSZStudentApp/README.md

 # DCSZ Student App

 ## What is this?
-DCSZ Student app is a compact app created by Brandon Kong and written in Swift.
+DCSZ Student app is a compact app written in Swift.
 It provides useful functions that DCSZ students need throughout their College life.
 It is currently under development.

 ## Planned features
 - DCSZOnline homework management